doobeh/ergo/ergo/content/2014/12/cnc-table.rst

 The Tool Paths
 --------------

-Next is to generate the toolpaths that the machine will cut-- essentially building a text file that tells the machine what coordinates to move to, and how deep to cut.
+Next is to generate the toolpaths that the machine will cut— essentially building a text file that tells the machine what coordinates to move to, and how deep to cut.
 The end code looks like::